 In this fun craft activity, children create their own horses, horseshoes, necklaces, buttons and other objects using materials supplied by LHBH.

-To learn more about how LHBH’s “Stay and Play” activities can help you or someone you love, or to schedule an assessment with one of our equine therapists, please click here.
+To learn more about how LHBH’s “Stay and Play” activities can help you or someone you love, or to schedule an assessment with one of our equine facilitators, please click here.

 To schedule a Stay & Play activity at our facility, please click here.